-$^{^{3}}$ Fishing in which the fish harvested, either in whole or in part, are intended to enter commerce or enter commerce through sale, barter or trade."
-(16 U.S.C. §1802(3)(4)).
+3 Commercial fishing means fishing in which the fish harvested, either in whole or in part, are intended to enter commerce or enter commerce through sale, barter or trade.
+(16 U.S.C. §1802(3)(4))

-4 Recreational fishing" means "fishing for sport or pleasures:.
+4 Recreational fishing means fishing for sport or pleasure."
 (16 U.S.C. §1802(3)(37))

-5 Charter fishing means fishing from a vessel carrying a passenger for hire (as defined in Section 2101(21a) of title 46, USC) who is engaged in recreational fishing (16 U.S.C. §1802(3)(3).
+5 Charter fishing means fishing from a vessel carrying a passenger for hire (as defined in Section 2101(21a) of title 46, USC) who is engaged in recreational fishing.
+(16 U.S.C. §1802(3)(3))

-6 A method of fishing in which a gillnet composed of a panel or panels off webbing, or a series of such gillnets, with a total length of two and on-half kilometers or more is placed in the water and allowed to drift with the currents and winds for the purpose of entangling fish in the webbing 16 U.S.C §1802(3)(25).
+$^{^{6}}$ Large-scale driftnet fishing means a method of fishing in which a gillnet composed of a panel or panels off webbing, or a series of such gillnets, with a total length of two and one-half kilometers or more is placed in the water and allowed to drift with the currents and winds for the purpose of entangling fish in the webbing.
+(16 U.S.C 1802(3)(25))

-subsistence, traditional indigenous, and recreational fishing.
+Reasons for this recommendation: The Council recommends authorizing non-commercial fishing in the Islands Unit of the Marianas Trench MNM, which includes sustenance, subsistence, traditional indigenous, and recreational fishing.
 The Council chose not to make specific definitions for these types of fishing activities for multiple reasons: 1) due to the long distance of the Islands Unit from Guam, Saipan, Rota, and Tinian, there has been low level or non-existent fishing in the Islands Unit area in recent years; 2) future non-commercial fishing is expected to be low or non-existent in the area; and 3) a general definition that includes all of these types of non-commercial fishing is less burdensome on potential fishery participants in that it would not force fishery participants to fit into certain categories of fishing activities.
 Furthermore, a general definition will allow for easier administration of permit and logbook requirements.
 By grouping traditional indigenous fishing under "non-commercial fishing" the Council does not mean to lessen the importance of traditional indigenous fishing and maintains its Community Development Program and Community Demonstration Project Program which has specific provisions for traditional indigenous fishing and objectives of providing opportunities for indigenous fishing communities to participate in regulated fisheries in the Western Pacific Region.